biddy1618/askchatbot/responseselectors/data/nlu/responses-askextensiondata-tomato.md

 * askextension_tomato/108416_Minnesota
   - Most likely your beautiful Roma tomato has experienced blossom end rot.
 The same thing happens to my Romas at times, especially the ones I grow in containers.
 This is not a disease but caused by a calcium deficiency in the tomato.
 This calcium deficiency is produced by an inconsistent supply of water, which impedes calcium uptake into the plant.
 Usually this rotting is visible on the outside of the tomato.
 However, in its early stages it starts inside of the tomato.
 Here is some information about this condition:   http://blog-yard-garden-news.extension.umn.edu/2016/07/prevent-blossom-end-rot.html  Unless the blackening is extensive, it is possible just to cut it out before eating.
 At least in my experience, the taste is unaffected by this condition.
 Thanks for the question!!

-## 108455_Michigan
-* askextension_tomato/108455_Michigan
-  - Hello,If you aren't seeing leaves with discoloration and spotting, it is unlikely to be a disease that comes in with the wind (such as late blight).
-My guess would be that this is related to the weather, plant nutrition, or your tomato variety.
-One thing thing to think about would be the weather conditions this season.
-It has been a challenging summer for vegetables, with heat and rain either scarce or in over abundance.
-We had periods of time where daytime and nighttime temperatures were warm enough that your tomato plants could have aborted their flower leading to no fruit.
-The plantscouldalsobestressedgenerally,loweringproductivity.Another thing that could affect plantings in multiple locations would be plant nutrition.
-Tomato plants use a lot of nutrients, so think about if you fertilized enough.
-Alternatively, if your plants are big and bushy, it might be that they are getting too much nitrogen, and cutting back on nitrogen will prompt the plant to slow down vegetative growth and it will start producing flowers and eventuallyfruit.Finally, think about if this variety is something you've grown before and had success with, or if this variety new to you.
-One thing to look into is if the variety is determinate or indeterminate.
-Determinate tomatoes are more likely to set one bunch of fruit that will ripen over a few weeks.
-Indeterminate tomatoes will grow until they are killed by a frost, producing fruit along the way.
-For  more information and tips, see: http://www.canr.msu.edu/uploads/resources/pdfs/michigan_fresh_growing_tomatoes_(sp)_(e3174).pdfIt is hard to pinpoint the exact issue, but I hope this gets you started!
-Feel free to respond if you have any questions.

 ## 108569_Michigan
 * askextension_tomato/108569_Michigan
   - So sorry for your problem with the tomatoes .
 This is called blossom end rot and appears as a dark, rotten spot on the bottom of the tomato.
 It may start out as a dime-size brown patch, then grow bigger and deeper, and eventually become covered with black mold.http://msue.anr.msu.edu/news/dont_let_blossom_end_rot_ruin_your_vegetableshttps://www.canr.msu.edu/resources/blossom_end_rot_tip_sheetAs for preserving themqualityisessential.Select only disease-free, preferably vine-ripened, firm fruitforcanning/preserving.FromwhatIhaveresearchedandreadaslongasthetomato rotisremovedcompletelyandnoblackmoldispresentthentheymaybepreserved.Icautionyoutomakesurethatnomoldsarepresent.Ihopethishelpsinyourdecision.EileenHaraminacFoodSafetyEducator